 The 2.5-hectare Chateau Petit Gravet Aine vineyard is planted to 80% Cabernet Franc and 20% Merlot.
 This is one of the highest concentrations of Cabernet Franc in all of Bordeaux.
-The vineyard is situated close to Chateau Canon La Gaffeliere and not too far from the village of St. Emilion.
-The terroir consists of deep, sand and clay soils.
+The vineyard is situated close to Chateau Canon La Gaffeliere and not too far from the village of Saint Emilion.
+The terroir consists of deep, sand, and clay soils.

 They have old vines.
 On average, the vines are 50 years of age.
 The owner and winemaker, Catherine Papon Nouvel, has converted her Bordeaux vineyard to organic farming techniques.

 Today at Petit Gravet Aine, they use no pesticides, herbicides, or systemic chemical treatments of any kind in their vineyards.
 All vineyard management is entirely self-sustaining.

 The vineyard practices at Petit Gravet Aine include harvesting by hand and table sorting.
 The fruit sees an eight-day cold soak at 4 degrees Celsius.
 The must is fermented in small, stainless steel tanks.
 Microbullage under the cap is performed during fermentation.

 Malolactic fermentation takes place in new, French oak barrels.
 The wine of Petit Gravet Aine is aged in 100% new, French oak barrels for 18 months.

 The Best Vintages of Chateau Petit Gravet are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2012, 2010, 2009, 2005, 2001, 2000 and 1998.
 Although, starting with 2018, the level of quality here clearly is on the rise!